2/20/2025

 Operator

 Thank you.
-Your next question comes from the line of Allen Gong with JP Morgan.
+Your next question comes from the line of Ellen Gong with JP Morgan.
 Your line is open.

 speaker

 Hi, thanks for the question.
-I guess just touching on the rest of the business, you closed out the year with another really strong quarter from international, you know, understand that you're losing a bit of a tailwind from France next year.
-But how should we think about the growth outlook for 2025?
-And, you know, what kind of catalyst you might have in your geographies or any other dynamics to keep in mind over the course of the year?
+I guess just touching on the rest of the business, you closed out the year with another really strong quarter from international.
+You know, I understand that you're losing a bit of a tailwind from France next year, but how should we think about the growth outlook for 2025 and, you know, what kind of catalysts you might have in new geographies or any other academics to keep in mind over the course of the year?

 speaker